Sparse Covariance Neural Networks: Introduction

 \section{Introduction}

-Covariance-based data processing is key to machine learning pipelines due to its ability to whiten data distributions, identify principal directions, and estimate the interdependencies among features.
-Such advantages have been shown in several applications including brain connectivity estimation~\citep{bessadok2022graph,QIAO2016399}, financial data~\citep{cardoso2020algorithms,wang2022network} and human action recognition through motion sensors measurements~\citep{liao2022har,wang2023mhagnn}.
-One prominent approach is Principal Component Analysis (PCA), which maximizes the variance of data points by projecting them onto the eigenvectors of their covariance matrix~\citep{Jolliffe2016PrincipalCA}.
-However, PCA-based approaches are unstable to errors in the covariance estimation, i.e., a poor estimate of the covariance matrix and its eigenvectors may lead to unpredictably bad results, especially in high-dimensional and low-data regimes or when the covariance matrix eigenvalues are close to each other~\citep{Jolliffe2002pca,paul2007asymptotics,baik2005phase}.
-To overcome this issue, coVariance Neural Networks (VNNs) have been proposed~\citep{sihag2022covariance}.
-VNNs apply graph convolutions to the covariance matrix, an operation that, similarly to PCA, learns the importance of the principal directions of the data.
-Due to their graph convolution operation, they inherit the stability property of GNNs~\citep{gama2020stability} and extend it to errors in covariance estimation, which guarantees more reliable performance even in the presence of poor covariance estimates since their output difference when operating on the sample and true covariance is bounded~\citep{sihag2022covariance,sihag2024explainable,sihag2023transferablility}.
-Nevertheless, VNNs operate on the sample covariance matrix, which results in two limitations.
-First, VNNs are sensitive to settings in which covariance estimation is problematic, especially in high-dimensional and low-data regimes ~\citep{paul2007asymptotics,baik2005phase,F_ral_2007}.
-Second, VNNs are computationally expensive and memory inefficient as the sample covariance matrix is typically dense no matter whether the true covariance matrix is dense or sparse due to sample estimation errors, which is especially problematic on high-dimensional datasets.
+Covariance-based data processing is key to signal processing and machine learning pipelines due to its ability to whiten data distributions, identify principal directions, and estimate the interdependencies among features.
+Such advantages have been shown in several applications including estimating brain connectivity~\cite{bessadok2022graph,QIAO2016399}, financial data~\cite{cardoso2020algorithms,wang2022network} and human action recognition~\cite{liao2022har,wang2023mhagnn}.
+One prominent method built upon the covariance matrix is the Principal Component Analysis (PCA), which maximizes the variance of data points by projecting them onto the eigenvectors of the said matrix~\cite{Jolliffe2016PrincipalCA}.
+However, PCA is unstable to errors in the covariance estimation, i.e., a poor estimate of the covariance matrix and its eigenvectors may lead to unpredictably bad results, especially in regimes where the data dimension and number of samples are of the same order or when the covariance matrix eigenvalues are close to each other~\cite{Jolliffe2002pca,paul2007asymptotics,baik2005phase}, and this limitation extends to advanced PCA variants such as kernel PCA~\cite{zwald2005convergence}.
+To overcome this issue, coVariance Neural Networks (VNNs) have been proposed~\cite{sihag2022covariance}.
+In essence, VNNs treat the covariance matrix as a graph with each variable as a node and the covariance value as an edge weight, and apply graph-based convolutional learning on this graph.
+Such an operation performs hierarchical spectral learning on the covariance graph, which ties to PCA as it learns the importance of the principal directions of the data for the task at hand.
+Due to the graph convolution operation, VNNs inherit the stability property of graph neural networks (GNNs)~\cite{gama2020stability}, which makes them stable to finite-data estimation errors in the covariance matrix; i.e., the output difference of a VNN operating on the sample covariance (estimated from data samples) and the true covariance is bounded~\cite{sihag2022covariance,sihag2024explainable}.
+Additionally, they enjoy transferability across covariances of different dimensions~\cite{sihag2023transferablility}.
+These properties make VNNs effective in a variety of settings ranging from datasets with different resolutions~\cite{sihag2023transferablility} to temporal~\cite{cavallo2024stvnn} and biased data~\cite{cavallo2024fairvnn}.
+Furthermore, VNNs represent a general framework for GNNs on graphs estimated from correlations which is a common practice in fields like brain connectivity estimation~\cite{bessadok2022graph,QIAO2016399}, financial data processing~\cite{cardoso2020algorithms,wang2022network} and human action recognition~\cite{liao2022har,wang2023mhagnn}.